 - Bus (a 2-hour journey)

 - Selangor Omnibus No. 100 (Medan Pasar Bus Hub, Kuala Lumpur) from 6:30am to 7:30pm with intervals of 30 minutes.
 A one-way trip is under RM10

-- Or take a bus from KL to Klang, followed by the Cityliner bus to Kuala Selangor / Bandar Malawati – Intervals of 30 minutes from 6.30am to 7.30pm.
+- Or take a ~50-minute bus (CausewayLink) from KL to Klang.
+Followed by the Cityliner bus or Bas Smart Selangor to Kuala Selangor / Bandar Malawati.
+Intervals of 30 minutes from 6.30am to 7.30pm.
 One-way ticket are under RM5

-- Taxi – A one-way trip might cost you RM50 and higher easily.
+- Taxi – A one-way trip (~50 minutes) might cost you RM150 to 200 and higher easily.
 Especially if you want the driver to wait for you until after the tour too!